Skip to Content

 Contact details +64 (09) 414 0800 ext.
 43268

-My own research focuses on organisational communication, particularly communication practices that enhance dialogue, leadership, workplace wellbeing, and effective, ethical organisational change.
+My research focuses on organisational communication, particularly communication practices that enhance dialogue, leadership, workplace wellbeing, and effective, ethical organisational change.
 I have served as editor of the journal Management Communication Quarterly, and am co-author of the textbook Organizational Communication in an Age of Globalisation.
-In 2006, I was awarded the Frederic Jablin Award for Outstanding Contribution to Organizational Communication.
+In 2006, I was honoured to receive the Frederic Jablin Award for Outstanding Contribution to Organizational Communication.

 I have led a number of major externally funded research projects, including projects focused on organisational changes related to new technologies and an ageing population and public communication processes in the context of controversial science.